Resilient Hearts

 September 2 – October 21, 2026

 If you are unable to attend a live support group, look out for our monthly newsletter with coping tools, encouragement, and resources.
-To sign up for the support group, please fill out our sign up form (information will remain confidential).
-Contact peersupport@collective-freedom.org for questions about this opportunity.
+To sign up for the support group or newsletter, please fill out our sign up form (information will remain confidential).
+Must be 18 and over to attend the support group.
+Contact peersupport@collective-freedom.org for questions about the peer support group or newsletter.